 Plus, most of the blood in your body has relocated to your brain, your heart, and your lungs.
 This sounds like a good thing, right?
 Right!
 You want the blood that’s full of nutrients and oxygen to be in those vital organs to push you through your exercise.

 One of the places blood leaves, however, is your stomach and digestive tract (5).
-So, slamming your body with a lot of food, or heavy food, may make you feel nauseous and not wanting to eat.
+So, slamming your body with a lot of food, or heavy food, may make you feel nauseous and not want to eat.
 It can also be harder for your body to digest the food for this reason.
+So what is the best post-workout meal for weight loss?

 Fuel Your Body